MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 Behind the scenes of Reporting Services, there is a SQL Server Database instance that hosts the ReportServer and ReportServerTempDB databases.
 General recommendations regarding the performance tuning of this instance apply.

+::: moniker range=">sc-om-1801"

+>[!NOTE]

+From SQL Server Reporting Services (SSRS) 2017 version 14.0.600.1274 and later, the default security settings do not allow resource extension uploads.
+This leads to **ResourceFileFormatNotAllowedException** exceptions in Operations Manager during deployment of reporting components.

+To fix this, open SQL Management Studio, connect to your Reporting Services instance, open **Properties**> **Advanced**, and add *.* to the list for “AllowedResourceExtensionsForUpload”.
+Alternatively, you can add the full list of Operations Manager's reporting extensions to the *allow list* in SSRS.

+::: moniker-end

 ## Next steps

 To understand how to configure hosting the Report data warehouse behind a firewall, see [Connect Reporting Data Warehouse Across a Firewall](deploy-connect-reportingdw-firewall.md).